Become a Member of CCIC

 Expenses related to domestic programming that is not related to international development and/or international humanitarian assistance can be excluded, as well as in-kind contributions.
 Flow-through funds that do not imply any management or administrative costs whatsoever on the part of the member organization might also be excluded.
 Any and all exclusions must be explained clearly at the time of membership renewal in the form provided.

 The formula used to calculate membership fees is: 0.4% for the first $1 million of eligible expenses and 0.15% of expenses thereafter, to a maximum fee of currently set at $15,730.
 The minimum fee is $315.
 The minimum and maximum fee payable may be adjusted annually by a CCIC Board decision to reflect the inflation rate for the preceding year.
 Please note that membership fees are subject to change.
-A new membership fee structure is currently under consideration for the next fiscal year.
+A new membership fee structure has been approved starting in the 2021 fiscal year.
+Click here to learn more.